CipherTrustee/certisfy-js/docs/signer/README.md

 This API is for the signer component of the Certisfy SDK.

-This API is used to implement this [signer](https://github.com/CipherTrustee/certisfy-signer) for developer use.
+This API is used to implement this [reference implementation](https://github.com/CipherTrustee/certisfy-signer) for developer use.

 You can see all functions exposed by the signer component API [here](https://github.com/CipherTrustee/certisfy-js/blob/master/src/core-pki/signer.js).